 The secure processing, storage, maintenance and transmission of this critical information is vital to our operations and business strategy.
-Because of the work-from-home policies we implemented due to COVID-19, information that is normally protected, including company confidential information, may be less secure.
+Because of the "hybrid" model we have adopted due to COVID-19, information that is normally protected, including company confidential information, may be less secure.
 Additionally, despite the implementation of security measures, our internal computer systems and those of third parties with which we contract are vulnerable to damage from cyber-attacks, computer viruses, breaches, unauthorized access, interruptions due to employee error or malfeasance or other disruptions, or damage from natural disasters, terrorism, war and telecommunication and electrical failures.
-In addition, due to the COVID-19 pandemic, we have enabled substantially all of our employees to work remotely, which may make us more vulnerable to cyberattacks.
 Any such event could compromise our networks and the information stored there could be accessed by unauthorized parties, publicly disclosed, lost or stolen.
 We have measures in place that are designed to detect and respond to such security incidents and breaches of privacy and security mandates.
 Any such access, disclosure or other loss of information could result in legal claims or proceedings, liability under laws that protect the privacy of personal information, government enforcement actions and regulatory penalties.
 Unauthorized access, loss or dissemination could also disrupt our operations, including our ability to conduct research, development and commercialization activities, process and prepare company financial information, manage various general and administrative aspects of our business and damage our reputation, in addition to possibly requiring substantial expenditures of resources to remedy, any of which could adversely affect our business.
 The loss of clinical trial data could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 In addition, there can be no assurance that we will promptly detect any such disruption or security breach, if at all.
-To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of confidential or proprietary information, we could incur liability and our research, development and commercialization efforts could be delayed.
+To the extent that any disruption or security breach were to result in a loss of,